yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

       - U-Boot

          - In U-Boot, the USB controller can be used in either host or peripheral mode.
-For booting to linux prompt.
+For booting to Linux prompt.
 For USB storage device, the USB port has to be set as host.
 By default, USB0 is set to peripheral mode.
 Change this from peripheral to host mode in u-boot DT.